-Bobcat, Caterpillar, and similar that offer rental equipment, all are impacted by new credit card processing rules for rentals.
+Bobcat, Caterpillar, and other companies that offer rental equipment, all are impacted by new credit card processing rules for rentals.

 While businesses expect their software, including ERP, Point of Sale, and ecommerce shopping carts to help them manage compliance with credit card acceptance rules, the reality is that many don’t.
 Compliance increases profits; non-compliance increases new chargeback risks, interchange fees, penalty fees and authorization declines.